arestivo/slides/markdown/security.md

 * **Brute Force Attacks** - Try every possible combination of characters up to a given length.
 * **Dictionary Attack** - Try every password and variants from a file.
 These files come from dictionaries and real password databases.
-* **Lookup Tables** - Pre-compute the hashes of the passwords in a password dictionary.
+* **Lookup Tables** - Pre-computed tables containing passwords hashes in a password dictionary.
-* **Reverse Lookup Tables** - Start by creating a lookup table of hashes in the database.
-Effective because many users use the same password.
 * **Rainbow Tables** - Rainbow tables are a time-memory trade-off technique.
 Slower but can store more hashes.
 [Examples](http://project-rainbowcrack.com/table.htm)

 ---